pingcap/blog/_posts/2017-09-08-futuresandgrpc.md

 }
 ```

-If the poll of the stream returns Ready Some, it means you can still get the next value of the stream.
-If Ready None is returned, it means the stream is finished and you can never poll the stream again.
+If the poll of the stream returns `Ready Some`, it means you can still get the next value of the stream.
+If `Ready None` is returned, it means the stream is finished and you can never poll the stream again.

 ### Sink